valentijnstienen/PredictVelocity/README.md

 # PemPem-paper 2
-Supplements to the paper "Road speed prediction in developing regions based on data-scarce GPS trajectory data, weather, and satellite information".
+Supplements to the paper "Better routing in developing regions: weather and satellite-informed road speed prediction".

 [comment]: <> (Include authors)